Silicon Desert · San Tan Valley, AZ · 8 min read

 San Tan Valley occupies a unique position in the Silicon Desert: a community large enough to generate significant executive leadership demand, yet at an organizational maturity stage that more closely resembles a growth-stage startup ecosystem than an established business district.

 Healthcare urgent care and clinic operations have expanded rapidly to serve the growing residential population.
 Retail and commercial development organizations are building teams to support the construction and service needs of a community adding thousands of households annually.
-Professional services firms — accounting, legal, insurance, financial planning — are establishing practices that will grow with the community over the next decade.

 The executives leading these organizations face self-governance challenges that are amplified by the absence of the peer network and organizational support infrastructure that their counterparts in established markets take for granted.
 San Tan Valley leaders are frequently building alone — without the peer cohort, advisory relationships, and leadership development resources available in Gilbert or Scottsdale.